2215000411AtulKumar/World-of-codes/README.md

 # World of codes
-All kinds of c dishes is available in  cKitchen.
+All kinds of c codes are available in  world.